Industrial and Manufacturing Engineering

 • A minimum of 27 credits of other courses are required.
 This part of the course credits may come from approved graduate level courses of other departments.

-• Among these 57 course credits, at least 30 of them must be 700-level course.
-For example, if you take 9 credits of 700-level IME courses, then you need to take at least 21 credits of 700-level courses of other departments.
+• Among these 57 course credits, at least 30 of them must be 700-level courses.
+For example, if a student opts for 9 credits of 700-level IME courses, they are required to enroll in a minimum of 21 credits of 700-level courses offered by other departments.

 • A minimum 3 credits of Graduate Seminar (IME 790).